jasonacox/TinyRTTTL/README.md

 Arduino Library to play RTTTL Songs on Speaker

 ## Description
 This is an Arduino library to decode and play RTTTL (RingTone Text Transfer Language) songs via the tone() function.
-Works well with small piezo speakers.
+Works well with tiny piezo speakers.

-Ring Tone Text Transfer Language (RTTTL) was developed by Nokia to be used to define ringtones to be used in their cellphones (see [Wikipedia](https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language))  The format made it easy for people to create their favorite songs as ringtones.
-There are many available online.
+Ring Tone Text Transfer Language (RTTTL) was developed by Nokia to define ringtones to be used on their cellphones (see [Wikipedia](https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language)).
+The format made it easy for people to create their favorite songs as ringtones.
+There are many song and tools for RTTTL available online.
+This library makes it easy for you to import and use those tunes in your Arduino projects.

-Library also runs well on tiny controllers including the ATtiny85.
+This library also runs well on the Arduino Uno, ESP8266 and tiny controllers like the ATtiny85.

 ## Hardware
 This library is designed to use the Arduino built in tone() function to play the notes on an attached piezo speaker (see [here](https://create.arduino.cc/projecthub/SURYATEJA/use-a-buzzer-module-piezo-speaker-using-arduino-uno-89df45)).